Support the School Program

 High school patients who are recovering from a spinal cord injury or traumatic brain injury have a unique concern: homework.

 Keeping up with their schoolwork, at least in one class, can help youths feel connected to their lives and on track with their plans.
-For approximately 15 years, the donor-funded Craig School Program has helped high school students with their studies while they’re in the hospital rehabilitating.
+For many years, the donor-funded Craig School Program has helped high school students with their studies while they’re in the hospital rehabilitating.
 Gifts to the School program help pay for the teacher, supplies, computer technologies, graduation parties, and other program needs.

 While at Craig and participating in individual rehab therapies, students work closely with a credentialed teacher to regain the highest level of independence and control possible within the educational setting.
 Students learn how to build upon strengths, access curriculum in innovative ways, self-advocate, and gain self-confidence….. all while earning school credit!